marcosbuydid/react-native/README.md

 This branch contains all the code needed to undestand how a context works in react native and how to consume it.
 Also is included the concept of reducer, how it works and how to dispatch actions.

+### feature/movie-app
+This branch includes a beatiful movie app that lets you know what are the latest trending movies on cinema, also top rated ones, and much more.
+The info is obtained from the movie database https://www.themoviedb.org/, and the http requests are implemented using axios.
+When you click on each poster movie you get information about the actors, the budget, the rate of the movie and also the genres.
+Regarding to the components used, the app includes a carousel, an horizontal slider, a scroll view and a gradient color component that changes depending of the colors of the poster movie selected.
+It's a nice proyect where you can learn a lot because it includes component reutilization, custom hooks, interfaces, navigaton, a context used for the gradient, etc.